 Building Skills and Literacy for Equitable Advancement

-Digital Resilience in the American Workforce (DRAW) is a new initiative from JFF and World Education, with support from The Office of Career, Technical, and Adult Education (OCTAE), to better prepare adult education practitioners who support learners that struggle to fully engage in tasks that demand the use of digital technologies.
-This struggle is because of the barriers learners face when accessing, developing skills, and using digital technologies.
-DRAW aims to:
+Digital Resilience in the American Workforce (DRAW) is an initiative from JFF, World Education, and Safal Partners, with support from The Office of Career, Technical, and Adult Education (OCTAE), to better prepare adult education practitioners who support learners that struggle to fully engage in tasks that demand the use of digital technologies.

 - Support professional development (PD) that enables teachers to be strategic and learner-focused in their lesson planning and instruction;